divamkumar/gravity-game/README.md

 # Gravity Game

 ## About
 This is a C++ console game which runs on Windows (not cross-platform, sorry).
-The game is a cross between Gravity Guy, Temple Run, and Geometry Dash.
+I made this game to practice my C++ skills.
+Enjoy!

 ### How to Play
 - Hit spacebar toggle gravity.